sigulete/kde-bootc/README.md

 RUN mkdir /var/roothome
 ```
 ### Prepare packages
-To simplify the installation, and to have a list of installed and removed packages for future reference, I found useful keeping them as a resource under `/usr/share`.
+To simplify the installation, and to have a record of installed and removed packages for future reference, I found useful keeping them as a resource under `/usr/share`.
 - All additional packages to be installed on top of *fedora-bootc* and the *KDE environment* are documented in `packages-added`.
 - Packages to be removed from *fedora-bootc* and the *KDE environment* are documented in `packages-removed`.
 - For convenience, the packages included in the base *fedora-bootc* are documented in `packages-fedora-bootc`.